-Ohrid, Macedonia – A Wonderful But Little Known Travel Destination
+Lake Ohrid, North Macedonia – A Wonderful But Little Known Travel Destination

-You won’t find any amusement parks in Ohrid.
+You won’t find any amusement parks at Lake Ohrid, Macedonia.
 Nor will you find a wild party scene.
-You can windsurf on Lake Ohrid, but this isn’t the adventure capital of the world, either.
+You can windsurf on the lake, but this isn’t the adventure capital of the world, either.
 There are no aggressive in-your-face touts littering the town’s main square and even the handful of vendors selling Ohrid’s famous pearls along the lakefront promenade sit back in the shade of trees, waiting for potential customers to ask for help.

 Maybe Ohrid is this way because the city fathers are smart.
 Or maybe it hasn’t yet been discovered by mainstream tourism.
 I had never heard of it before I arrived in Skopje, Macedonia, but shortly thereafter people began suggesting, always in voce sotto, as if it was a secret not to be shared indiscriminately, that I must go to Ohrid.